Grandez/DS_PA2_RPub/doc/PA2.md

 ## Question 1: Across the United States, which types of events are most harmful with respect to population health?

-According the info provided into document: "*NATIONAL WEATHER SERVICE INSTRUCTION 10-1605*" Impact on population health, direct and indirect is stored into field **INJURIES**.
+According the info provided into document: "*NATIONAL WEATHER SERVICE INSTRUCTION 10-1605*" Impact on population health, as direct as indirect is stored into field **INJURIES**.
 So take a look at Injuries by type of Event